espanso/espanso/install/win.md

 title: Install on Windows
 layout: docs
 ---
-The easiest way to install espanso on Windows is by using the official installer.
+The easiest way to install espanso on Windows is by using the official installer.  **Note: espanso currently supports Windows 10 only**.

 ### Using the Installer